 This CP/CPS is governed, construed and interpreted in accordance with the laws of Tunisia.
-This choice of law is made to ensure consistency with TunTrust CA restriction to issue SSL Certificate for entities under the Tunisian jurisdiction.
+This choice of law is made to ensure uniform interpretation of this CP/CPS, regardless of the place of residence or place of use of TunTrust Certificates or other products and services.
 The law of Tunisia applies also to all TunTrust commercial or contractual relationships in which this CP/CPS may apply or quoted implicitly or explicitly in relation to TunTrust products and services where TunTrust acts as a provider, supplier, beneficiary receiver or otherwise.